'If I speak in the tongues of men and of angels but have

 We aim for all children to become avid readers.
 Just as we are careful to provide good, wholesome food for children, we urge parents to ensure that books chosen for or by children are those which inspire a love of the true, the good, the noble and the beautiful.
 Remember, just because a book is popular does not mean that is suitable for your child.
-We encourage parents to support their children’s reading development.
-We encourage them to spend time with their child talking, reading and writing.
-We encourage parents to read and reflect on the booklets we have published to support home reading: ‘READ WITH ME’ and ‘HAPPY TO HELP’.

 The new National Curriculum also reflects the English programme here at St Mary's with an emphasis on formal teaching of grammar, punctuation and spelling.